 22 to 29 November 2013 marked the date for the first ever European HIV testing week.
 It provided an unprecedented opportunity for partners (civil society, healthcare organisations, healthcare professionals and policy makers) across Europe to unite for one week to help more people become aware of their HIV status.
-More than 470 organisations, took part in the testing week and we hope that its success will inspire future HIV testing week initiatives...read more»
+More than 470 organisations, took part in testing week 2013 and its success has inspired HIV testing week 2014...read more»

-A range of materials and resources were developed to support testing week activities.
-They can still be downloaded from the HIV testing week materials section to support you with future activities.
+A range of materials and resources have been developed to support testing week activities.
+They can be downloaded from the HIV testing week materials section to support you with your testing week activities.
 In the Get involved section you will find examples of effective testing initiatives to help inspire you with ideas about what you can do to encourage more people to get tested for HIV.
 We hope that you find them useful.
 You can also share your own examples in the Upload materials to share section.

 More than 470 organisations took part in the first European HIV testing week in 2013.
-We invite you to sign-up to let us know that you would be interested in participating in any future HIV testing weeks and to demonstrate your support for the project.
+We invite you to sign-up to let us know that you would be interested in participating in 2014.

 The European HIV testing week was supported by a number of international and pan-European organisations and institutions - including UNAIDS and the European Commission

 "People have the right to know their HIV status.
 It is essential that new approaches are generated to enable and empower people to access HIV testing without fear of stigma, discrimination or criminalisation.
 Community driven initiatives such as the European HIV testing week are an important contribution to ensuring that more people know their status and can access lifesaving treatment.
 It is an important contribution to Treatment 2015, UNAIDS’ initiative to rapidly expand access to treatment." said Michel Sidibé, Executive Director of the Joint United Nations Programme on HIV/AIDS (UNAIDS).

 Organisations and institutions that supported the European HIV testing week